Coflnet/Blog/src/pages/skyblock-filter-system.md

 So please consider purchasing a [premium plan](https://sky.coflnet.com/premium) to help us.

 ### How do I add a filter
+0. Open an item page like [aote](https://sky.coflnet.com/item/ASPECT_OF_THE_END)
-1. You click on `(+) Add Filter`.
+1. click on `(+) Add Filter`.
-2. You select a filter from the dropdown.
+2. select a filter from the dropdown.
-3. You modify the filter value
+3. modify the filter value
-4. You hit `Apply`
+4. hit `Apply`
-5. You look at the new graph
+5. look at the new graph
-6. You click on a recent auction and verify that the filter was correct
+6. click on a recent auction and verify that the filter was correct

 This, as the rest of the site, is still work in progress.
 If you find an incorrect filter result please copy the `URL` and [send it to us](https://sky.coflnet.com/feedback)